lsaravia/Neutral/ModelDescription.md

 1. DimX	DimY
 2. SP
-3. A matrix with dimention DimX x DimY with the position of species.
+3. A matrix with dimension DimX x DimY with the position of species.
 If 0 there is no species.

 ### File.set